-In 2019, Susan returned to Marlkawo after spending an extended period of time on her father's family's outstation.
-Susan's parents and grandmother at Marlkawo expressed their worries for Susan's progress in Western learning and her challenges in focusing during learning.
-Children's Ground developed strategies with the family to work towards their aspirations for Susan.
-A key focus was to acknowledge and celebrate Susan's strengths including her ability to communicate in Kunwinjku and her awareness of Cultural knowledge and skills.
-The family and Children's Ground staff then built on these strengths with Susan.
+Mahalia loves learning.
+She is bright and positive.
+She has In 2019, Susan returned to Marlkawo after spending an now been engaged with Children's Ground for five years. extended period of time on her father's family's outstation.
+Susan's parents and grandmother at Marlkawo expressed This has been a shared learning journey with Jabiru Area their worries for Susan's progress in Western learning and School as Mahalia lives between Jabiru and Marlkawo.
+When her challenges in focusing during learning.
+Children's Ground her learning is consistent her skills develop rapidly.
+However, developed strategies with the family to work towards their her learning is affected by the fact that she is sometimes aspirations for Susan.
+A key focus was to acknowledge absent.
+During 2019, Mahalia continued to develop and celebrate Susan's strengths including her ability to ownership over her health and learning - being on Country communicate in Kunwiniku and her awareness of Cultural nurtures her focus and learning outcomes. knowledge and skills.
+The family and Children's Ground staff As Djungayi (Mother's Country) of Marlkawo, Mahalia then built on these strengths with Susan.